 Supporting siblings to adjust to being part of a family with a life limited or life threatened brother or sister is really important.
-Our highly skilled sibling workers working alongside a team of dedicated trained volunteers currently help over 260 children and young people to face a changed life and the associated losses.
+Our highly skilled sibling workers working alongside a team of dedicated trained volunteers currently help around 320 children and young people to face a changed life and the associated losses.

 Through a diverse range of support groups and activities the team at Acorns enables siblings to gain a sense of involvement and belonging, reduce feelings of isolation and encourage these children to grown in confidence and self-esteem fostering resilience and building friendship in a safe and supportive environment.

 Siblings tell us that being able to talk openly about their situation, thoughts and feelings, helps to reduce levels of stress that might otherwise interfere with both home and school life and impact on their relationship with others.

 Ways that siblings of all ages can benefit